Questions About Maintenance (Alimony)

 - Transferring, removing, encumbering, concealing, or in any way disposing of any property except in the usual course of business or for the necessities of life; and

-- If so restrained or enjoined, requiring him to notify you of any proposed extraordinary expenditures made after the order is issued.
+- Requires them to notify you of any proposed extraordinary expenditures made after the order is issued.

 Our marriage was dissolved five years ago.
 My former spouse has threatened to take me to court to modify the maintenance decree.
 Is this possible?